The battle of clean and dirty qubits in the era of partial error correction: Acknowledgements

 \section{Acknowledgements}

-We thank Andrew Arrasmith, Burak Sahinoglu and Hsin-Yuan Huang for helpful discussions.
+We thank Andrew Arrasmith, Burak Sahinoglu, Chenfeng Cao, and Hsin-Yuan Huang for their helpful discussions.
+We also thank Tom O'Leary for producing an open-source Qiskit version of the clean and dirty setup for the repository.
 This work was supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
 DB was supported by the U.S. DOE through a quantum computing program sponsored by the Los Alamos National Laboratory (LANL) Information Science \& Technology Institute and by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 955479.
 SW was supported by the UKRI EPSRC grant No.~EP/T001062/1 the Samsung GRP grant.
 MHG and LC were initially supported by the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under the Quantum Computing Application Teams~program.
-Piotr C. acknowledges initial support from Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project numbers 20190659PRD4 with subsequent support by the National Science Centre (NCN), Poland under project 2019/35/B/ST3/01028.
+Piotr C. acknowledges initial support from the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20190659PRD4 with subsequent support by the National Science Centre (NCN), Poland under project 2019/35/B/ST3/01028.
 MC was supported by the LDRD program of LANL under project number 20210116DR.
-PJC also acknowledges initial support from the LANL ASC Beyond Moore's Law project.
+PJC also acknowledges initial support from the LANL ASC Beyond Moore's Law Project.